openstack/cinder/doc/source/devref/api_conditional_updates.rst

-It is implemented as an abstraction layer on top of SQLAlchemy ORM engine in our DB api layer and exposed for consumption in Cinder's Persistent Versioned Objects through the ``conditional_update`` method so it can be used from any Vesioned Object instance that has persistence (Volume, Snapshot, Backup...).
+It is implemented as an abstraction layer on top of SQLAlchemy ORM engine in our DB api layer and exposed for consumption in Cinder's Persistent Versioned Objects through the ``conditional_update`` method so it can be used from any Versioned Object instance that has persistence (Volume, Snapshot, Backup...).

 Method signature is: